spacetelescope/PASTIS/README.md

 This project is licensed under the BSD-3-Clause-License - see the [LICENSE.md](LICENSE.md) file for details.

+### Acknowledgments

+Big thanks to Robel Geda ([@robelgeda](https://github.com/robelgeda)) for testing, checking and providing suggestions for the repo setup, quickstart and README.

 <!-- MARKDOWN LINKS & IMAGES -->
 [python-version-url]: https://img.shields.io/badge/Python-3.7-green.svg?style=flat